TheMannu/Devops-Tools-Installation-Configurations/EBS.md

-If the EBS is encrypted then the data in transit is also encrypted Snapshot of the EBS will also get encrypted and volume from that snapshot will also be encryted
+If the EBS is encrypted then the data in transit is also encrypted Snapshot of the EBS will also get encrypted and volume from that snapshot will also be encryted while sharing encryted snapshot with another account we need to have permission to use KMS key associated with it we can make encryption enabled by default from EC2 console setting we can make encryption enabled while taking the snapshots